bret99/h8mail/README.md

-It's a fork from https://github.com/khast3x/h8mail with correct setttings of Breachdirectory API (original has troubles to get correct response from one's API provided by not correct code).
+This repository contains fixed python modules with correct settings of Breachdirectory API (original ones have troubles to get correct response from Breachdirectory API).

+One should:
+1. pip3 install h8mail;
+2. substitute classes.py "original" for classes.py from this repository;
-One should substitute BREACHDIRECTORY_API_KEY for one's breachdirectory actual API key in line 850 in h8mail/utils/classes.py and uncomment generated h8mail_config.ini line with 'breachdirectory_api =' and insert breachdirectory actual API key.
+3. substitute BREACHDIRECTORY_API_KEY for one's breachdirectory actual API key in line 850 in h8mail/utils/classes.py (already substituted to correct one from this repository) and uncomment generated h8mail_config.ini line with 'breachdirectory_api =' and insert breachdirectory actual API key;
+4. substitute gen_config.py "original" for gen_config.py from this repository;
+5. substitute run.py "original" for run.py from this repository.

 ## Features